Medicare FAQs

 They have also flagged that data matching laws allow them to cross check immigration records of both patients and doctors.

 Yes.
 For a personal attendance, only the time spent face-to-face with the patient can be claimed in relation to a time-dependent Medicare benefit.
-For telehealth consultations, only the time the patient is on the telephone or video call can be counted towards the minimum time component for a time-dependent Medicare item number.
+For telehealth consultations, only the time the patient is on the telephone or video call with you can be counted towards the minimum time component for a time-dependent Medicare item number.

 Only the time spent dealing with the patient’s health condition, which the MBS says is the time the patient receives “active attention”, can be counted towards a minimum time requirement.
 There may be cases when the time required for a particular patient is not evident from the clinical complexity of the patient’s health condition, such as if the patient requires more time because they have an impairment or require an interpreter to communicate.
 The time required to treat the patient can be claimed if the patient’s circumstances add to the clinical complexity, as long as the records reflect the reason why more time was required.